MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-tab.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi.

+### Create a webpage for your personal tab

+Copy the following HTML and save it as `my-personal-tab.html` to the `<folder-location>`.

-### Add the personal tab in your manifest
+### Update the app manifest with personal tab details

 If you already picked personal tab in the toolkit, this part is filled out for you.
 If not, simply add in the below to indicate that you have a personal app in your app.
-We will go over what each of these field means
+We will go over what each of these field means.

-### Looking at the scaffolding
+### Understanding the personal tab scaffolding

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi.

-### Code sample

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi.

-### Finished product
+### See the finished product

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi.
+Upload your app to Teams.

 ## Build a channel tab

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi.

-### Add the channel tab in your manifest
+### Update the app manifest with channel tab details

 If you already picked personal tab in the toolkit, this part is filled out for you.
 If not, simply add in the below to indicate that you have a personal app in your app.
 We will go over what each of these field means

-### Looking at the scaffolding
+### Understanding the channel tab scaffolding

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi.